deedeeharris/agritech2021/README.md

-# My first AgriTech project
+# Our first AgriTech project - Yedidya and Yehuda
 Bilingual studies - Agronomy and Data